 Priority 6: International collaboration with member countries of the Global Research Alliance on Agricultural Greenhouse Gases to better meet the aims of the Alliance and Filling the Research Gap.

-As part of New Zealand’s support of the Alliance funding has been made available to support New Zealand scientists wishing to participate in collaborative research activities in Priorities 1-4 that align with, and further the aims of, Priority 6.
-A total of approximately NZ$2 million has been allocated by MPI to support such collaboration.
+As part of New Zealand’s support of the Alliance funding was made available to support New Zealand scientists wishing to participate in collaborative research activities in Priorities 1-4 that align with, and further the aims of, Priority 6.
+A total of approximately NZ$2 million was allocated by MPI to support such collaboration.

 The application period for the FtRG programme is now closed.
 Applications submitted to MPI by New Zealand scientists were assessed for:

 The FtRG Expert Assessment Panel (EAP) then took New Zealand research collaboration and funding support into consideration when assessing applications.